Sahit Prizreni

-Sahit Prizreni (born 23 February 1983) is an Albanian-Australian former freestyle wrestler who is the current president of the Albanian Wrestling Federation from 6 December 2020.
+Sahit Prizreni (born 23 February 1983) is an Albanian-Australian former freestyle wrestler who has been the current president of the Albanian Wrestling Federation since 6 December 2020.

 Career

 Albania

 He participated in Men's freestyle 60 kg at 2008 Summer Olympics.
 He was eliminated in 1/8 of final losing with Bazar Bazarguruev from Kyrgyzstan.

-Prizreni participated in Men's freestyle 60 kg at 2004 Summer Olympics as well where he was ranked on 17th place.
+Prizreni participated in Men's freestyle 60 kg at 2004 Summer Olympics as well, where he was ranked in 17th place.
 He won a bronze medal on 2007 FILA Wrestling World Championships.

 Australia

 Prizreni won the 63 kg final at the 2016 African & Oceania Wrestling Olympic Qualification Tournament.
 He was selected for Australia's 2016 Summer Olympic team, becoming the first Australian to have carried another country's flag (Albania) at the Olympic Games.